 The latent virus used in the HPV vaccine will not cause HPV to develop in breast milk and will not spread HPV to a breastfeeding baby.

 Parents and caregivers should also consider vaccinating their children — both boys and girls — against HPV.
-The Centers for Disease Control and Prevention (CDC) recommend vaccinating children between the ages of 11 and 12 years old.
-People can have the vaccine up to age 45.
+The

 People concerned about the risk of HPV in breast milk should talk to a doctor who knows their medical history.